<< ARI Watch

 Rand also believed that Israel had a more civilized government than it actually had.
 When she spoke at the Ford Hall Forum she frequently got asked about Israel – whose supporters are anything if not vociferous – during the question and answer periods, which were open to any question.
 Her reply would go along the following lines: I support Israel; though Israel is a socialist country, in that region of the world Israel is the vanguard of civilization.

 In other words, the gray of Israel is white compared to the surrounding near-black of Arabia.
 [4] There is something to be said for that kind of argument, but of course it fails when the gray gets dark enough.
 Did Rand know how dark Israel really was?
-The year she wrote her essay, 1975, was long before Israeli torture came to light in the 1993 New York Times exposé, over ten years after her death.
+The year she wrote her essay, 1975, was long before the exposure of Israeli savagery in Gaza decades after her death, long before Israeli torture came to light in the 1993 New York Times exposé 11 years after her death.
 1975 was long before Israel’s massacre of Beirut in 1982, the year of her death.
 [5]

 Rand thought that Israel was America’s ally.
 Did she know how treacherous Israel really was?
 1975 was long before the exposure of the Pollard Affair in 1985, three years after her death.
 Not to mention the USS Liberty attack (though it occurred in 1967 it was not made public until 1980), and many other acts by Israel against America.
 [6] And long before the publication of such exposés as Victor Ostrovsky’s By Way of Deception (1990) and Ari Ben-Menashe’s Profits of War (1992).